 It can be easy to fall in the trap of focusing on all the things that aren't like they are at home, but encourage them to work through the tough days so that they can be proud of what they accomplished.
-It's totally normal for volunteers to have days where they long to be home (they'd give anything for some Cafe Rio!), but then it's also totally normal that when the semester is over and they come home ... they'd give anything to be back abroad riding their bike to the smoothie stand down the road with their group of volunteers.
+It's totally normal for volunteers to have days where they long to be home (they'd give anything for some Cafe Rio), but then it's also totally normal that when the semester is over and they come home ... they'd give anything to be back abroad riding their bike to the smoothie stand down the road with their group of volunteers.
+It's the grass is greener on the other side concept.
+Remind them of the reasons they wanted to come abroad.
 Help them to be present and make the most of their life right now instead of longing for the future.

-Consider sending some good old fashion snail mail!
+Consider sending over a pick-me-up or care package.
 Getting letters in the mail will help them feel your loved.
 Packages are also incredibly appreciated.
-You wouldn't believe how exciting it is to get a small package full of Cheetos and homemade cookies from home.
+You wouldn't believe how exciting it is to get a small package full of Cheetos or other treats.

 If they are struggling with homesickness encourage them to talk to their Head Teacher.
-They are an awesome in-country resource to have and they can help your volunteer immerse themselves in the culture and overcome homesickness.
+They can be an in-country resource to have.

 A semester abroad is an incredible way to gain confidence and experience!